-With our September 2026 symposium, we aim to engage our participants in conversations, curriculum and programming that employ a public health approach to reduce firearm injuries and fatalities.
+With our September 2026 conference, we aim to engage our participants in conversations, curriculum and programming that employ a public health approach to reduce firearm injuries and fatalities.

 Gun violence continues to affect individuals, families, and communities across the nation, leaving lasting impacts on physical, emotional, and social well‑being.
 As a medical and biomedical institution, the Jacobs School is committed to leading with science, compassion, and public‑health principles to drive meaningful change.

-Registration for Rise, Respond and Rebuild opens July 6, 2026.
-Attendees will be able to reserve their place for this two-day symposium through the conference registration page.
+Registration for Rise, Respond and Rebuild is now open.
+Attendees will be able to reserve their place for this two-day conference through the registration page.

-The symposium will be held at the Jacobs School of Medicine and Biomedical Sciences, University at Buffalo, 955 Main Street, Buffalo, NY 14203.
+The conference will be held at the Jacobs School of Medicine and Biomedical Sciences, University at Buffalo, 955 Main Street, Buffalo, NY 14203.

 Additional information on parking, accessibility, accommodations and directions will be posted here as details are finalized.